esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 Run the below parser on your final annotated file PCMP_H326__filter_gatk_ann.vcf as shown below

 ```
+Note: parse_snpEff.py currently doesn't work with micro612 due to conflicts in dependencies.
+I am resolving it.
+04-13-2021
 conda activate micro612

 # change to variant_calling directory